LiorAvrahami/surface-tension-measurement-project/work_log_of_surface_tension_experiment/worklog_home.md

 in order to detect the string out of the picture, I applied several filters that help the string **"pop out"**, or in other words, I apply some string detecting filters to the images:

 1. location based: the top half of each image was given score 0
-2. color based: I used a distance filter centered around the color of the string wich is black with a slight red shift. the score is a 3d to 1d function that is a 3d gausian centered around the string color.
+2. color based: I used a distance filter centered around the color of the string which is black with a slight red shift. the score is a 3d to 1d function that is a 3d gaussian centered around the string color.
 3. line detection based: I used convolution with several kernels to help detect the string.
-I also managed to extract the strings angle at every pixle from the different of these 4 kernels. the kernels depend on a width parametter called "line_width", wich represents the width of the string in pixles.
+I also managed to extract the strings angle at every pixel from the different of these 4 kernels. the kernels depend on a width parameter called "line_width", which represents the width of the string in pixels.

 ||
 |:---:|